American History

 Downtown no longer empties at the end of the work day as more and more people choose to live in the heart of the city.

-New public places such as sport venues, libraries and cultural centres emerge helping attract after-work crowds.
+New public places such as sports venues, libraries and cultural centres emerge helping attract after-work crowds.

 Nature is never too far from the city.